Zeugma (planthopper): Description

 When live Zeugma species are at rest, they carry their wings in a roof-like position covering their abdomen.
 This is also in contrast to most other species of the tribe Zoraidini which raise their wings above the body.
 Both wing positions are not found in species of the tribe Derbini, which spread out their wings laterally when at rest, holding them parallel to the surface they sit on.
 Due to the various differences to other genera in the tribe Zoraidini, the genus Zeugma has been placed in a separate subtribe, the Zeugmatina.

 Within the tribe Zoraidini, the species of Zeugma are of medium size, the body is around 5 mm long from the tip of the head to the end of the abdomen.
 The forewings are usually around 9 mm long.
-Zeugma elegans appears to be the larges species with a body length of 6 mm and a forewing length of 13 mm.
+Zeugma elegans appears to be the largest species with a body length of 6 mm and a forewing length of 13 mm.
 The head is broad, as broad as the thorax, another unusual feature in the tribe Zoraidini.
 The dorsal part of the head between the eyes (the vertex) and the face are also broad.
 The antennae are elongated, but shorter than the face.
 The typical colour of Zeugma species is light brown or stramineous (straw-coloured), often with dark brown marks or bands.
 For example, the forewings or the mesonotum might have dark brown bands.
 The forewing veins are also often dark brown or are lined with dark brown stripes.
 Further, the body and legs can have additional marks which may be black, red or yellowish.